How to clean MacBook hard drive: 7 top tips

-Nearly full hard-drives perform 17% slower — that’s calculated by MacWorld in a test.
-When you first start up a new Mac it’s clean, free from junk files and runs smoothly.
+Nearly full hard drives perform 17% slower — that’s calculated by MacWorld in a test.
+When you first start up a new Mac, it’s clean, free from junk files, and runs smoothly.
 However, over time, as you surf the web and install applications, that begins to change.
-Your Mac accumulates more files, some temporary, some not so temporary and slowly they take up valuable space and start to impact the performance of your computer.
+Your Mac accumulates more files — some temporary, some not so temporary — and slowly, they take up valuable space and start to impact the performance of your computer.
 In this article, we’ll tell you what these files are and, more importantly, how to clean up your Mac’s hard drive so it runs smoothly again.

 Why clean your Mac’s hard drive?

 The most obvious reason is that you’re running out of space on your boot disk.
-And, while there are many things you can do to free up disk space, including using Apple’s own storage management tools, it’s a good idea to start by getting rid of the junk that’s accumulated and that you don’t need.
-That way, not only will you free up space, you will also give your Mac a boost and help it run more smoothly.
+And while there are many things you can do to free up disk space, including using Apple’s own storage management tools, it’s a good idea to start by getting rid of the junk that’s accumulated and that you don’t need.
+That way, not only will you free up space, but you will also give your Mac a boost and help it run more smoothly.

-Use automated junk detector
+1. Use automated junk detector

 There are a number of things you can do by yourself to clean up files on your Mac’s main disk.
-However, I’ve found that the quickest and easiest way is to use a tool designed specifically for the purpose.
-There are several available, but I use CleanMyMac X because it has a ton of great features and it’s notarized by Apple.
+However, we’ve found that the quickest and easiest way is to use a tool designed specifically for the purpose.
+There are several available, but we use CleanMyMac X because it has a ton of great features and it’s notarized by Apple.
 Here’s how to use its System Junk tool to get rid of junk files.

 Here you can download a free version of this tool.